sandsfish/CLAVIN-Server/README.md

 	> `MAVEN_OPTS="-Xmx2048M" mvn exec:java -Dexec.mainClass="edu.mit.civic.mediacloud.CommandLineParser" -Dexec.args="'./src/test/resources/sample-docs/multi-country.txt'"`

-Runnning from the Command Line
+Running from the Command Line
 -------

 In OS/X or Linux, use the convenience script, passing it the plain-text file that you wish to parse